DOI-USGS/cdi-software-tutorials-2025/git-basics/further-topics.md

 <img src="./img/git-reset-example.png" alt="Example using `git reset`">
 </details>

+Or, you can *unstage* files with `git reset filename` and they will return to the working directory.

 ## `git stash`

 Made some changes but aren't ready to commit them yet?
 Use